 Dealing with Sexting Incidents

 In recent years, there has been a lot of discussion regarding not criminalising children for sexting incidents when no ‘coercion’ or malicious intent is involved.
-In light of these discussions, the UK Council for Child Internet Safety (UKCCIS) have just issued (Sept 2016), new guidance for schools and colleges for handling sexting incidents.
-The South West Grid for Learning (SWGfL) and the UK Safer Internet Centre have also got guidance for schools on managing and responding to sexting incidents.
+In light of these discussions, the UK Council for Child Internet Safety (UKCCIS) have issued new guidance for schools and colleges in England and Wales for handling sexting incidents.

 The South West Grid for Learning also have an excellent resource entitled ‘So You Got Naked Online’ for children, young people and parents.
 In their words ‘it offers advice and explores strategies to support the issues resulting from sexting incidents’.